 Scope: Pathophysiology is the study of causes of diseases and reactions of the body to such disease producing causes.
 This course is designed to impart a thorough knowledge of the relevant aspects of pathology of various conditions with reference to its pharmacological applications, and understanding of basic pathophysiological mechanisms.
 Hence it will not only help to study the syllabus of pathology, but also to get baseline knowledge required to practice medicine safely, confidently, rationally and effectively.

-Objectives: Upon completion of the subject student shall be able to -
+Objectives: Upon completion of the subject student shall be able to - infarction, atherosclerosis and arteriosclerosis)

 - 1. Describe the etiology and pathogenesis of the selected disease states - 2.
-Name the signs and symptoms of the diseases and - 3.
-Mention the complications of the diseases.
+Name the signs and symptoms of the diseases and